nhanb/old.hi.imnhan.com/content/fix-rmit-wifi-issue-with-ubuntu-13-04.md

 that it had been working fine in previous versions (12.04, 12.10).

-After days of googling, I finally pinpointed the issue: a certain version of NetworkManager bundled in Ubuntu 13.04 has a bug that automatically turn CA certificate usage to *true* for any WPA2 wifi network, even if we choose to use none in the GUI.
+After days of googling, I finally pinpointed the issue: a certain version of NetworkManager bundled in Ubuntu 13.04 has a bug that automatically turns CA certificate usage to *true* for any WPA2 wifi network, even if we choose to use none in the GUI.

 ![RMIT wi-fi settings](/static/images/rmit_wifi.png)